Mexico to resume annual hedging program as oil price slides: sources

-NEW YORK (Reuters) - Mexico has resumed its annual oil hedging program to lock in a price for its oil production and protect its bottom line against further falls in prices as U.S. crude teeters near March lows, three sources familiar with the deals told Reuters.
+NEW YORK (Reuters) - Mexico has resumed its annual oil hedging program to lock in a price for its oil production and protect its bottom line despite benchmark prices sliding another $10 a barrel this month, three sources familiar with the deal told Reuters.

-Morgan Stanley, Citigroup Inc, JPMorgan Chase & Co and Goldman Sachs Group Inc are some of the banks involved, in a series of recent deals worth $102 million, according to a person familiar with the transactions.
+Morgan Stanley, Citigroup Inc, JPMorgan Chase & Co and Goldman Sachs Group Inc are some of the banks involved, according to a person familiar with the transactions.
 The banks could not be reached for comment.
+Bloomberg first reported the news on Wednesday.

 The news comes after four sizeable puts at a 520,000-barrel tranche traded starting last Tuesday, according to data from the Depository Trust & Clearing Corp.
 The trades give the holder the right to sell at $48 per barrel if prices drop lower, and expire in November 2016.
 Each trade had a premium of $3 million, or cost $5.77 a barrel.

-The identity of the buyers was not listed in the repository, but the three sources indicated the trades were part of Mexico’s program, one of the most widely watched operations by a nation in commodities markets.
-Mexico’s finance ministry declined to comment.
-Bloomberg first reported the news on Wednesday.
+The identity of the buyers was not listed in the repository, but the three sources indicated the trades were part of Mexico’s program.
+Mexico’s finance ministry could not be reached for comment.

 Mexico has historically relied on crude oil revenue to finance about a third of its federal budget.